-British Virgin Islands Yacht Charter | BVI Yacht Charter
+British Virgin Islands Yacht Charter | Tranquility

 The British Virgin Islands offer turquoise waters, sun-drenched coves, and sugar-white sandy beaches.
-More than 25 islands make up the BVI, with an array of places to visit and explore.
-What’s more, the BVI is ideal for the first-time yacht charterer.
-As a sailing destination, it doesn’t get any better than the BVI.
-A British Virgin Islands yacht charter (also called a BVI yacht charter) is a beautiful experience.
+More than 25 islands make up the BVI, with many places to visit and explore.
+A British Virgin Islands yacht charter (also called a BVI yacht charter) is a tranquil experience.

 Highlights of the BVI